Charges for critical workers in managed isolation

-- From January 1 2021, employers or supporting agencies (where there is one) will be required to pay the fee (not the employee).
-If an employee travels to New Zealand it is likely that the invoice will be issued to the employee and they will need to ask their employer to pay on their behalf or seek reimbursement from them.
+- Employers or supporting agencies (where there is one) will be required to pay the fee (not the employee) unless there is no employer on the visa.
+It is likely that the invoice will be issued to the employee and they will need to ask their employer to pay on their behalf or seek reimbursement from them.

 - Where possible employers will be invoiced in advance of the critical worker’s arrival or just after they arrive in managed isolation.

 - Employers or critical workers will not be eligible to apply for any waiver of the fee.

 - Payment of the fee is required within 30 days of the invoice being issued.